Public Utilities Commission Slashes Efficiency Maine Funding

 by Edmund Bridge for MABEP

-In a stunning decision handed down on March 16th, Governor Paul LePage's two appointees on the Maine Public Utilities Commission have slashed funding for Efficiency Maine programs from $60 million to just $22 million a year.
-PUC Commissioner David Littell, a Baldacci appointee whose term ends at the end of March or when his successor is appointed, cast the lone dissenting vote.
+In a surprise decision handed down on March 16th, the Maine Public Utilities Commission on a 2-to-1 vote slashed funding for Efficiency Maine programs from $60 million to just $22 million a year.

-The case started late last year when the PUC began its rulemaking on provisions of the Omnibus Energy Act enacted in 2013, an act that MABEP played a key role in getting passed.
+The case before the commission started late last year when the PUC began its rulemaking on provisions of the Omnibus Energy Act enacted in 2013, an act that MABEP played a key role in getting passed.
 MABEP and others including Natural Resources Council of Maine, the Industrial Energy Consumer Group and the state's Public Advocate, filed comments in the rulemaking case, as did a bipartisan group of lawmakers who had helped pass the Omnibus act over LePage's veto.
-But the commission's majority--Mark Vannoy and Carlisle McLean, both appointed by LePage--apparently thought they knew better than legislators what the legislators' intent was in writing the Omnibus act.
+But the commission's majority--Mark Vannoy and Carlisle McLean, both appointed by LePage--ruled contrary to the comments of the legislators' stated intent.

 PUC Chairman Mark Vannoy said he supported the new funding cap because it was based on a clear reading of the 2013 law, which bases the organization's funding on 4% of "total retail electricity transmission and distribution sales."
 Efficiency Maine advocates have said the law should have been written as "total retail electricity AND transmission and distribution sales," a change that could be sought through legislation this year.